 As an illustration, academic advisors can assist candidates to gain governance and other valuable experience through campus service and participation in professional associations; they can prompt candidates to present at a DMA colloquium; in collaboration with career advising staff, they can steer DMA candidates toward opportunities for internships, assistantships and field projects as well as part-time teaching (Chart 6).

 II.
 Career Advising

-The fundamental aim of DMA career advising should be for candidates to: 1. craft the inclusive materials needed to apply for faculty positions; 2. acquire job search, interview, and negotiation skills (Chart 7).
+The fundamental aim of DMA career advising should be for candidates to: 1. craft the materials needed to apply for faculty positions; 2. acquire job search, interview, and negotiation skills (Chart 7).

 “It’s appropriate that we expand contemporary DMA studies, akin to how doctoral programs in other disciplines, notably medicine, oblige candidates to assimilate broader and deeper knowledge-bases than their predecessors.”

 It’s not easy for educational institutions to revise curricula, but ethical and existential issues compel us to act.

 That is, if schools declare in their mission statements that they will prepare graduates for professional careers, but the degrees they confer don’t deliver on that promise, then their failing is, in my view, unacceptable.
 Eventually, institutional researchers will discern such poor performance, and then program funding may be withdrawn.

 In other words, the changes I propose to DMA programs can not only help music schools achieve their missions and doctoral candidates reach their goals but also contribute to the financial sustainability of DMA-granting institutions.

 To renovate DMA programs, I recommend that schools undertake the following steps, once a core group of stakeholders concurs that updating is needed: